 - An illness

+- ANY COVID-19 symptoms: fever, chills, fatigue, myalgia, headache, sore throat, congestion, nausea, vomiting, diarrhea, or new loss of taste or smell, cough, shortness of breath, difficulty breathing

 - A doctor's appointment

+- Positive COVID-19 test and subsequent symptom reduction requirements (see below)

 - A religious holiday

 - A death in the family

 - Special circumstances as approved by WMCTC Administration.
-This would include preapproved trips with the required form (Notification of Advanced Absence).
+This would include preapproved trips with the required form, Advanced Notification of Extended Absence.

-Unexcused Absences:

-Unexcused absences, include, but are not limited to the following:
+Unexcused Absences: Unexcused absences, include, but are not limited to the following:

 - Oversleeping

 - Car trouble

 - Unauthorized trip or vacation

 - Missing the bus

-- Working on a day of absence from school
+• Working on a day of absence from school